Vocaloid2048/FusionPixelmon/fusionpixelmon-sponge/README.md

 ## Known Issues
 - Using inventory mods (like InventoryTweaks) on an open GUI menu can break the menu or cause item duplications.

+### This is unoffical zh-TW translate, not for public until get the permission from this plugin's main author.
+Thx